Beliefs and practices of the Church of Jesus Christ of Latter-day Saints: Conformity of expression

+Meeting attendance and Sabbath-day observance

+Members are expected to attend the weekly two-hour church services on Sundays.
+Everyone is welcome to attend the public meetings of the church, whether or not they adhere to the church's lifestyle code.
+Additionally, Sunday is seen as the Sabbath day, where church members are expected to rest and devote their time to family and church service.

 Organized worship and participation

 The church provides several kinds of services and gatherings for participation by members and non-members, including weekly services on Sunday, periodic conferences such as the bi-annual general conference, and ritual services at the church's temples (for members only).
 All persons, regardless of their beliefs or standing in or out of the church, are welcome to attend non-temple church services and conferences.
 Women usually attend worship services wearing skirts or dresses, while men typically wear suits or dress shirts and ties.
 Children are also typically in their "Sunday best".

-The church holds its normal worship services on Sunday during a two-hour block composed of three meetings: sacrament meeting, which features the church's weekly sacrament ritual and sermons by various selected members; and on rotation Sunday School, featuring a lesson on various scriptural topics; and finally each participant is assigned a meeting based on their age and sex, which could include a meeting of priesthood holders for males aged 12 and up separated into age-specific quorums, Relief Society for adult women, and a meeting of the Young Women organization for adolescent females.
+The church normally holds its standard worship services on Sunday during a two-hour block composed of three meetings: sacrament meeting, which features the church's weekly sacrament ritual and sermons by various selected members; and on rotation Sunday School, featuring a lesson on various scriptural topics; and finally each participant is assigned a meeting based on their age and sex, which could include a meeting of priesthood holders for males aged 12 and up separated into age-specific quorums, Relief Society for adult women, and a meeting of the Young Women organization for adolescent females.
 During the second hour, children under age 12 participate in activities of the Primary.
 Periodically, members participate in local, regional, and general church-wide conferences in lieu of Sunday services.
-General conference is broadcast semi-annually (April and October) from Salt Lake City, Utah.
+General conference is broadcast in April and October from Salt Lake City, Utah.

 The church also provides ritual services at its temples, which are open only to members of the appropriate age who meet standards of orthodoxy and worthiness.
 Members are encouraged to attend the temples regularly, where they usually participate in the endowment, sealing, washing and anointing, and other ordinances, most often by proxy for the dead.

-Programs

-Missionary program
+Missionary service

 Young men between the ages of 18 and 25 who meet standards of worthiness and preparation are encouraged to serve a two-year, full-time proselytizing mission.
 Women who desire to serve a mission must be at least 19 and generally serve 18-month missions.
 Retired married couples are encouraged to serve missions as well, and their length of service varies from three to 36 months.